lmullen/lincolnmullen.com/source/_posts/2013-08-20-shapefiles-of-historic-us-state-boundaries-for-use-in.markdown

 (see the script's documentation) and in the amount of time it takes to process the files, you can download the already converted boundary data:

--   [historic-state-boundaries.zip][] (524 MB)
+-   [historic-state-boundaries.zip][] (500 MB)

-The NHGIS has kindly granted me permission to share these converted files, but if you use them, please be sure to [cite][] the NHGIS with the form below.
+The NHGIS has kindly granted me permission to share these converted files, but if you use them, please be sure to [cite][] the NHGIS.
 (Please cite me too!)
-The NHGIS has also asked that you not redistribute these converted files yourself, but instead point people here:
+The NHGIS has also asked that you not redistribute these converted files yourself, but instead point people here or to their own site.
+This is the citation you can use for the NHGIS:

 > Minnesota Population Center.
 National Historical Geographic
 > Information System: Version 2.0.
 Minneapolis, MN: University of